alvarogarcia7/blog_source/content/blog/2016-12-14-misunderstanding-reduce-hof.markdown

 I've read in several places that [`reduce`][mdn-reduce] reduces an array\* of values to a single one.

+Note: the examples in this article are in Javascript because it is one language that uses `reduce` for this higher-order function.
+Some functions will be typed using Haskell syntax.

 This is a simple example of such function:

 ```javascript